ch007m/my-vfkit/README.md

 Download the compressed file matching your ARCH (x86 or ARM) and flavor `Fedora Cloud Base xx Raw` from the Fedora website: https://fedoraproject.org/cloud/download.

-Create next a cloud-init configuration file.
-An example of a configuration file is available as example and template here: `./fedora/cloud-init/user-data.tpl` and can be customized.
+Create next a cloud-init configuration file which includes the username, password, ssh key, etc. An example of such a configuration file is provided part of this project and can be customized: `./fedora/cloud-init/user-data.tpl`

-A typical use case will be to create using the tag [write_files](https://docs.cloud-init.io/en/latest/reference/yaml_examples/write_files.html) a file that cloud-init will execute post VM created in order to install your favorite tools, packages:
+You can define part of the section `packages:` the rpm that you would like to install using cloud-init.
+Nevertheless, when some additional steps are needed, it is then better to create using the tag [write_files:](https://docs.cloud-init.io/en/latest/reference/yaml_examples/write_files.html) a bash script that cloud-init will execute post VM created.
+The template of this project includes an example that you can customize as you want ;-)

 ```txt
 write_files: